hortonworks/registry/docs/install.rst

     `docker container rm CONTAINER_ID` - removes the container from the memory `docker container prune` - removes all the exited containers from the memory

-    `docker exec -it `CONTAINER_ID` mysql -uroot -ppassword db_name` - to login into the mysql client shell
+    `docker exec -it `CONTAINER_ID` mysql -uappuser -ppassword db_name` - to login into the mysql client shell `docker exec -it `CONTAINER_ID` psql -U appuser -W schema_registry` - to login into the postgres client shell